 Ever since we started research in this field an increasing interest in the theme of “New Business Models’ can be observed.
 Through various activities, we are able to make the connection between new and innovative ideas regarding sustainability and lately circularity leading to transformation in practice.
 Central is developing a new generation of business models in all possible sectors that foster sustainability and a circular economy.
 In recent years, a substantial number of events have taken place.
 Most of these activities were in Dutch.
 For more information see the Dutch sitehere.

-This fourth edition of the three-day conference on New Business Models will take place at Berlin in June 2018.
-It will be dedicated as usual to presentations, discussions, key note speeches and interactive business modeling workshops, all of them related to New Business Models in the context of Sustainable Development and the Circular Economy.
+This fifth ( lustrum) edition of the three-day conference on New Business Models will take place at Nijmegen, The Netherlands in the beginning of July 2020.
+It will be dedicated as usual to presentations, discussions, key note speeches and interactive business modeling workshops, all of them related to New Business Models in the context of Sustainable Development and the Circular Economy in transition.
 Researchers, students as well as practitioners from various backgrounds are invited to share their experiences and insights related to NBMs.
-The aim is to have a relatively smal conference of around 120 participants allowing for valuable debate and exchange of knowledge.
 For more information please see: http://www.nbmconference.eu

 Challenge ‘Inclusive Banking’, Odyssey Hackathon – 11-15 April 2019, the Netherlands